-Biodiversity Unit: No Biodiversity concerns in relation to the application and no observations to be made.
+Biodiversity Unit: No concerns about the application in relation to biodiversity and no further observations to be made.

 Public Consultation: A notice was posted on the site and neighbouring residents were informed.
 The advertising period has ended and no comments were received on the application.